How the Terror Management Theory Helps Explain the MAGA Movement

 Trump says: “Make America Great Again,” but his supporters hear: “Make Me Great Again”

-Trump Rally violenceSolomon also said when citizens are publicly reminded of their own deaths and vulnerability, they will more readily follow a leader who offers a clear direction, even it is for a confused cause.
+Trump Rally violenceSolomon also said when citizens are publicly reminded of their deaths and vulnerability, they will more readily follow a leader who offers a clear direction, even if it is for a confused cause.
 This helps explain George Bush’s great popularity following the September 11 attacks on the World Trade Center when he said the U.S. was going on a “crusade” to “rid the world of evildoers.”

-Make America Great Again = Make Me Great Again
+Make America Great Again = Make Me Great Again.

 The reality is that the old jobs will not return.
-If they did, they would be highly automated and Trump’s blue collar followers would have to be retrained to repair and operate robots.
-Gone forever are the old manufacturing jobs and union-influenced high wages that made it possible for a single wage earner to support a family that was common in the Fifties and Sixties.
+If they did, they would be highly automated, and Trump’s blue-collar followers would have to be retrained to repair and operate robots.
+Gone forever are the old manufacturing jobs and union-influenced high wages that made it possible for a single-wage earner to support a family that was common in the Fifties and Sixties.

-This is why Trump’s slogan of “Make America Great Again” is heard by his followers as “Help Make Me Great Again,” a nostalgia that he can never fulfill.
+This is why Trump’s slogan of “Make America Great Again” is heard by his followers as “Help Make Me Great Again,” a nostalgia he can never fulfill.

 Save